Quantisation of derived Lagrangians: Global quantisations

 Adapting \cite[Remark \ref{DQnonneg-sdgerbermk}]{DQnonneg}, we can extend the input data from the space $\oR\Gamma(X, B\bG_m)$ of line bundles to the space $\oR\Gamma(Y, B^2\bG_m)\by^h_{\oR\Gamma(X, B^2\bG_m)} \{1\}$ of pairs $(\sG,\sL)$ with $\sG$ a $\bG_m$-gerbe on $Y$, and $\sL$ a trivialisation of $\phi^*\sG$.
 There is then a notion of self-dual quantisation for pairs $(\sG,\sL)$ with $\sG$ a $\mu_2$-gerbe and $\sL$ a trivialisation of the $\bG_m$-gerbe associated to $\phi^*\sG$, with a right $\sD$-module structure on the line bundle $\sL^{\ten 2}$.
 In particular, we may consider involutive quantisations of $(\per_{\dg}(\sO_{Y}),\oR \hom_{\sO_{Y}}(-, \sM))$ for any line bundle $\sM$, the criterion for self-duality now being that $\sL^{\ten 2} \ten \phi^*\sM$ be a right $\sD$-module, so that we consider the involution $\oR \hom_{\sO_{X}}(-, \sL^{\ten 2}\ten \phi^*\sM)$ on $\per_{\dg}(\sO_{X})$.

-The natural example to take for $\sM$ is the dualising line bundle $K_{Y}= \det \bL_{Y}$, but when $X$ is Lagrangian, $\phi^*K_{Y}$ will be trivial, so the resulting quantisations are quite similar.
+The natural example to take for $\sM$ is the dualising line bundle $K_{Y}= \det \bL^{Y}$ when $Y$ is virtually LCI, but when $X$ is Lagrangian, $\phi^*K_{Y}$ will be trivial, so the resulting quantisations are quite similar.
 In any case, the $\bG_m$-actions on our filtered DGLAs are all unipotent, so extend to $\bG_m\ten_{\Z}\Q$-actions.
 Since $\mu_2\ten\Q=0$, this means there are canonical equivalences between the spaces of self-dual quantisations for varying $(\sG,\sL)$. \end{remark}

-\begin{definition} As in \cite[Remark \ref{DQnonneg-oddcoeffsrmk}]{DQnonneg}, write $t \in \GT(\Q)$ for the $(-1)$-Drinfel'd associator which induces the involution of Lemma \ref{involutiveHH}.
-We then denote by $\Levi_{\GT}^t$ the space of Levi decompositions $w$ of $\GT$ with $w(-1)=t$; these form a torsor for the subgroup $(\GT^1)^t$ of $t$-invariants in the pro-unipotent radical $\GT^1$. \end{definition}
+\begin{definition} As in \cite[Remark \ref{DQnonneg-oddcoeffsrmk}]{DQnonneg}, write $t \in \GT(\Q)$ for the element which induces the anti-involution of Lemma \ref{involutiveHH}.
+We then denote by $\Levi_{\GT}^t$ the space of Levi decompositions $w$ of $\GT$ with $w(-1)=t$; these form a torsor for the subgroup $(\GT^1)^t$ of $t$-invariants in the pro-unipotent radical $\GT^1$, and correspond to even Drinfeld associators. \end{definition}

 \begin{definition} Define $G\Lag(Y,X;0)^{sd}$ to be the homotopy fixed points of the involution of $G\Lag(Y,X;0)$ given by $\hbar \mapsto -\hbar$.
 Explicitly, we set $G\Iso(A,B;0)^{sd}$ to be

 with $G\Lag(A,B;0)^{sd}$ the subspace of non-degenerate elements. \end{definition}